Last Updated on September 1, 2021

 The home buyers leave their first appointment having seen all of their options and knowing how much what they’ve preliminarily chosen will cost.
 At this point, the home buyers can browse images of how the finishes they’ve chosen look in other homes online, they can talk their decisions through with family and friends and just have some time to think it over.

 On the second design center visit, the home buyers will make their final selection.
 Typically, they’ll meet with the home builder’s interior designer who will help them understand how all of the finishes they’ve chosen will (or won’t) work together.

 Trying to figure out how to get the most bang for your buck, while staying within your budget?
 The interior designer will help explain which investments you may be able to squeeze the most miles out of, and which ones you could perhaps live without.

-How To Prepare For A Visit To A New Home Design Center
+How Can I Prepare For A Visit To A New Home Design Center?

 Here are a few helpful tips for preparing for your design center appointment: